Podcast: All the latest from the BTSC family of Pittsburgh Steelers shows, Monday Edition

 With that being said and written, enjoy the shows below with a brief description of each show:

-The Steelers looked to get two-in-a-row for the first time all season.
-Again, the black-and-gold couldn’t hold a lead.
-However, they hung tough and beat Atlanta by a final score of 19-16.
+The Steelers two-game winning streak was stopped Sunday at Acrisure Stadium as the Steelers couldn’t keep from shooting themselves in the foot and come up two points short in the 16-14 loss.
 Of course, Mike Tomlin had a lot to say to the media afterwards.
-Join BTSC podcast producer Bryan Anthony Davis as he recaps the post-game presser.
+Join BTSC Editor producer Dave Schofield as he recaps the post-game presser.

-The Pittsburgh Steelers looked sharp in the first half and dull in the second against the Falcons.
-But in the end, the Steelers made plays when it counted to beat the Falcons 19-16.
-Join Jeff Hartman, Dave Schofield and Bryan Anthony Davis as they break down the game like no one else does on the latest edition of The Steelers Post-Game Show.
+The Steelers welcomed a Ravens team sans Lamar Jackson to Acrisure Stadium on Sunday with the chance to get closer to .500.
+But they lost Kenny Pickett, the turnover battle and the war of the trenches.
+In the end, the Steelers lose 16-14.
+Join Jeff Hartman Bryan Anthony Davis and Dave Schofield as they break down the game like no one else does on the latest edition of The Steelers Post-Game Show.

-Let’s Ride, Monday: Don’t look now, but the Steelers are really improving
+Let’s Ride, Monday: Winners and Losers after the Steelers Week 14 loss to the visiting Baltimore Ravens

-Don’t look now, but your 2022 Pittsburgh Steelers are starting to turn the corner.
-Are they there yet?
-No, but they are improving.
-On this Monday episode of the “Let’s Ride” podcast, Jeff Hartman talks about this, injury news and updates after the Steelers 19-16 win over the Atlanta Falcons.
+The Pittsburgh Steelers were losers in Week 14 of the NFL and there was good, bad, ugly, and unfortunate.
+BTSC Senior Editor Jeff Hartman diagnoses all, and gives his thoughts on the game, on the latest episode of “Let’s Ride”.

 Check out the rundown of the show: